chenheinrich/CosmoMC-RELIKE/README.rst

 CosmoMC-relike uses the generic sampler of CosmoMC to sample the fortran implementation of the `relike` likelihood.

-For more information on CosmoMC and getdist (the plotting package), see https://cosmologist.info/cosmomc/readme.html.
+For more information on CosmoMC and getdist (the plotting package), see `here <https://cosmologist.info/cosmomc/readme.html>`_

 - Install/Load MPI (optional)